by John Fleming » one month ago

 Regarding your high CHT readings, remember CHT has a delay whereas EGT is almost instant.
 So the CHT may have spiked as a result of a previous action.

-by John Fleming » 4 weeks ago
+by John Fleming » one month ago

 Hi Jeff,